 The music you hear affects your mood.
 Very efficiently.
 Sometimes scarily so.

-If you’d rather be happy than sad, then yes, it helps to listen to music that will lift you up.
+If you’d rather be happy than sad, listen to music that will lift you up.
 Lift your spirits.
 Lift them high.
 So you can fly.
 Give it a try.
 Listen to something happy and watch your mood rise.

 I’ve also had great fun listening to remixes.
 It’s amazing how much familiar music is available as a remix.
-A great thing about remixes is that you get to listen to something new while you’re also listening to something familiar.
-When it’s done well, it can be the best of both worlds.
+A great thing about remixes is that you listen to something new and familiar.
+It can be the best of both worlds when done well.

 7. The Work You Do

-Judging by various percentages that I’ve seen, almost everyone hates their jobs.
-Or are at least really unhappy and unfulfilled with the work that they’re paid to do.
+Judging by various percentages I’ve seen, almost everyone hates their jobs or are at least unhappy and unfulfilled with the work they’re paid to do.

 If you are one of those discontented wage slaves, I can relate.
-That’s where I’ve been, too, for so much of my working life.
+That’s where I’ve been for so much of my working life.
 I’m not the type that enjoys working for someone else.
-I haven’t found that there is sufficient space available there for creativity, expression, and promotion.
+I haven’t found sufficient space available there for creativity, expression, and promotion.
 Also, there tends to be a severe restriction or complete absence of multiple freedoms.

 Want to go on vacation?
-You need to get permission first.
-And for the exact days that you want to have off.
+You need to get permission first, and you need permission for the exact days that you want to have off.

 Want to work from anywhere in the world?
 Most jobs aren’t set up for that.
-It tends to be that you have to be in an exact physical location and at exact set times.
+It tends to be that you must be in an exact physical location and at exact set times.

 Want a pay raise?
 You need to negotiate for that.
-Keep in mind that employees’ wages are often a company’s largest expense, and companies are looking to keep their expenses down.
+Employees’ wages are often a company’s largest expense, and companies want to keep their expenses down.

 Even given the various disadvantages of being an employee, it’s worth noting that not everyone is cut out to be their own boss.
 Many people do prefer to be employees.
-They prefer the security — whether it’s real or not.
-They prefer the predictability, and they learn to live within their set restrictions.
+They prefer the security – whether it’s real or not.
+They prefer predictability and learn to live within their set restrictions.

-If you can be doing work that fulfills you, that helps to light up your life like nothing else can.
-And it can give you the fuel to take care of all the other areas of your life.
+If you can be doing work that fulfills you, that helps light up your life like nothing else.
+And it can give you the fuel to take care of all other areas of your life.

-Often times, your life purpose is largely contained in the work that you do.
-In those cases, it’s impossible to overstate the importance of making sure that you’re doing work that you love.
+Often, your life mission is primarily contained in the work you do.
+In those cases, it’s impossible to overstate the importance of ensuring you’re doing work you love.

-Really listen to yourself carefully here.
+Listen to yourself carefully here.
 What do you enjoy the most?
-What do you do really well?
+What do you do well?
 What do people compliment you on?

-Unless you’re being really hard on yourself, you’ll be able to list out quite a few things.
+Unless you’re being hard on yourself, you’ll be able to list quite a few things.
 And that list will form the starting point of the rest of your life.
 Seriously look it over and have some fun with it.
-Your list can give you some ideas for what else you can be doing.
+Your list can give you some ideas for what else you can do.

-You don’t have to quit your job and get doing the work you were born to do full time.
+You don’t have to quit your job and get doing the work you were born to do full-time.
 At least not right away.
 You can build it up on the side first.
-And then, when it’s far enough along, you can quit your job.
-If you want to.
+And then, when it’s far enough, you can quit your job if you want to.

 8. Where You Travel

 I’m 34, and I’ve been to 3 countries so far.
-I was born in Canada, and I didn’t travel to the United States until I was 21.
+I was born in Canada and didn’t travel to the United States until I was 21.
 I turned 22 during that trip.

 I’m in Portugal right now.
-This is my first time out of North America, and it’s my first time in Europe.
+This is my first time being outside of North America, and it’s my first time in Europe.
 I’m going to turn 35 during this trip.

 The problems that some of us face, we all face.
 We all need to eat, sleep, drink, breathe, stay warm, make a living, and get along with each other.
 We all need to survive and even thrive.
 We’re stuck on this planet together and blessed to be here.

-It doesn’t matter what language you speak or what color your skin is or what economic status you have.
+It doesn’t matter what language you speak, your skin color, or your economic status.
 You’re one of us.
 You’re here.
 You’re human.
 You belong.

 One race.
 Human race.